isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

 Soon (maybe in 2018), most compilers will be able to check `requires` clauses once the `//` is removed.
-For now, the concept TS is supported only in GCC 6.1 or later.
+Concepts are supported in GCC 6.1 and later.

 **See also**: [Generic programming](#SS-GP) and [concepts](#SS-t-concepts).